NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

   [8], [0], [4], [2], [5], [8], [30], [37,5%], [50%],
   [8], [2], [0], [-], [5], [8], [30], [100%], [100%],
   [8], [2], [4], [1], [5], [8], [30], [100%], [100%],
-  [8], [2], [4], [2], [5], [8], [30], [75%], [100%],
 ))

 The plane crash scenario emphasizes the importance of _first-responders_ in ensuring the safety of survivors.
-Whithout _first-responders_, when more civilians are _in-need_ rather than not, there will always be someone _in-need_ that cannot be brought to safety.
+Without _first-responders_, when more civilians are _in-need_ rather than not, there will always be someone _in-need_ that cannot be brought to safety.
 In this case the presence of _drones_ allows to save some lives, but this is not enough to ensure the safety of all the survivors.
 When instead _first-responders_ are present, all the survivors can be saved and drones could be superfluous depending on the number of _first-responders_, their training level and moving policy.

+Since _drones_ are superfluous in this scenario _first_responders_ are not influenced by the failure of the drones sensors nor the probability of the _survivors_ to listen to the instructions, running the smc model yeld the same result that $N%_max$ = $N%$ = 100% independently from the probability parameters.
+#figure(
+    image("images/planeProb.png", width: 12cm),
+    caption: [Probability of all survivors being safe after T_scs],
+    numbering: none
+  )

 == Lone survivor

 During a fire, one _first-responder_ is called to save as many lives as possible.
 Due to the particular topography and the lack of wind, the space is full of smoke, impeding the _first-responder_ ability to see anyone directly (moving policy `RANDOM`).
 On the opposite, the _survivors_ are locals and can navigate the space even with their eyes closed (moving policy `DIRECT`).

 #align(center, table(columns: 9,
   [*$N_"SURV."$*], [*$N_"FR"$*], [*$N_"DRONES"$*], [*$N_v$*], [*$T_"fr"$*], [*$T_"zr"$*], [*$T_v$*], [*min $N_%$*], [*max $N_%$*],